-If you’re squeezing in a workout before work, and then heading straight from the office to drinks or dinner, you’re going to want a gym bag that’ll hold everything you need for the day — and not look out of place in any environment.
-We asked 11 fitness instructors and gym professionals to recommend their favorite backpacks and totes for holding everything from your sneakers, spinning shoes, and sports bras to your toiletries, change of clothes, and laptop.
+We asked 14 fitness instructors and gym professionals to recommend their favorite backpacks and totes for carrying everything from your sneakers, spinning shoes, and sports bras to your toiletries and laptop.
 Their handsome and functional picks are a far cry from your beat-up college-era duffel.

 While it looks sleek and streamlined from the outside, this backpack offers serious interior organization with two water-bottle pockets and zipper compartments in a variety of sizes for all your essentials.
-It comes highly recommended by Kelvin Gary, head fitness coach and owner of Body Space Fitness, who says, “I’m not necessarily one of those over-the-shoulder, old-school, big, bulky, Nike gym bag guys.”
-A typical day can take him from the gym to checking in on a personal training client to picking up his kids at school, and he likes that the RYU backpack helps him look put-together wherever he goes.
-Andrew Mariani, a trainer at Solace New York, also uses the RYU backpack.
+It comes highly recommended by Kelvin Gary, head fitness coach and owner of Body Space Fitness, who says, “I’m not necessarily one of those over-the-shoulder, old-school, big, bulky Nike gym-bag guys.”
+A typical day can take him from the gym, to checking in on a personal-training client, to picking up his kids at school, and he likes that the RYU backpack helps him look put together wherever he goes.
+Andrew Mariani, a trainer at Hudson River Athletics and Fhitting Room, also uses the RYU backpack.
 He likes that it’s “waterproof and has internal pockets made for laptop storage and water bottles, and valuables can be stowed [away] and secured.”

 Best backpack for outdoor workouts

-Another one of Norregaard’s favorites, this roomy backpack — “I can leave my apartment for two days and it holds everything I need, with space for more,” she says — also doubles as a workout tool.
-Its two reservoirs can be filled up with water or sand, adding up to 21 pounds in each, so you can take your bootcamp or lifting workout wherever you’d like, and the reservoirs barely take up any space when empty.
-Norregaard is also a fan of the bag’s looks: “The all-black design makes it easy to pair with anything I’m wearing,” she says.
+Another one of Norregaard’s favorites, this roomy backpack — “I can leave my apartment for two days, and it holds everything I need, with space for more,” she says — also doubles as a workout tool.
+Its two reservoirs can be filled up with water or sand, adding up to 40 pounds in total, so you can take your boot camp or lifting workout wherever you’d like, and the reservoirs barely take up any space when empty.

 Best backpack for yogis

-For yoga fanatics committed to their very specific mat — or just a bit too germaphobic to use those questionably clean rentals at the studio — toting along a yoga mat adds another dimension to the search for the perfect gym bag.
+For yoga fanatics committed to their very specific mat — or just a bit too germophobic to use those questionably clean rentals at the studio — toting along a yoga mat adds another dimension to the search for the perfect gym bag.
 Fortunately, this backpack from Sweaty Betty has straps for carrying a mat, which can be tucked away when not in use.
-Leigh Barton, master instructor and director of programming at the Monster Cycle says it “looks office-ready and works well for workouts that don’t require extra equipment, like barre or yoga.”
+Leigh Barton, master instructor and director of programming at the Monster Cycle, says it “looks office ready and works well for workouts that don’t require extra equipment, like barre or yoga.”
 If you need to tote around boxing gloves or extra shoes for spinning, though, opt for something a little bigger.

-“I’m not even sure this tote is meant to be a gym bag, but lots of people who come into the studio are using it that way,” says Taryn Toomey, founder of The Class by Taryn Toomey.
-“It’s chic without being overstated, and it’s oh-so durable.”
+“I’m not even sure this tote is meant to be a gym bag, but lots of people who come into the studio are using it that way,” says Taryn Toomey, founder of the Class.
+“It’s chic without being overstated, and it’s oh so durable.”
 Thanks to its crossover appeal for everywhere from the gym to the streets, Toomey and her students aren’t the only ones using the MZ Wallace Metro as an all-day tote.
-Danielle Nowak, head of partnerships and business development at ClassPass, says she owns a lot of gym bags but that this one is her absolute favorite.
+Danielle Nowak, membership manager at Nike NYC, says she owns a lot of gym bags but that this one is her absolute favorite.
 “It truly fits everything,” she says.
 “But it doesn’t really look like a gym bag, so I’m able to use it throughout my day and if I’m going out after work.”

 Dagne Dover’s easy-to-clean neoprene bags are similarly both functional and attractive.
 “This duffel is chic enough to bring anywhere, but it’s perfect for the gym,” says Norregaard. “[It] comes with a laptop sleeve, a mesh pouch to carry essentials, and a water-bottle pocket.”
 Also, like the MZ Wallace totes, they come in tons of colors if you need a break from your basic black gym bag.